goldbergyoni/nodebestpractices/README.md

    │  ├─ data-access # DB calls w/o ORM
 ```

-**Otherwise:** It's often seen that developer pass web objects like request/response to functions in the domain/logic layer - this violates the separation principle and makes it harder to access the the logic by other clients like testing code, scheduled jobs, message queues, etc
+**Otherwise:** It's often seen that developer pass web objects like request/response to functions in the domain/logic layer - this violates the separation principle and makes it harder to access later the the logic code by other clients like testing code, scheduled jobs, message queues, etc

 🔗 [**Read More: layer your app**](./sections/projectstructre/createlayers.md)